d-morrison/IntroStatActivities/_book/02-A02-bias.md

 11. If your samples were truly representative, what proportion of sample means would you expect to be below 3.95?
 \vspace{0.5in}

-12. What proportion of students’ computed sample means were lower than the true mean of 3.95 letters?
+12. What proportion of students' computed sample means were lower than the true mean of 3.95 letters?
 \vspace{0.5in}

 13. Based on your answers to questions 11 and 12, would you say the sampling method used by the class is biased or unbiased?
 Justify your answer.